 “Lipogems is an innovative therapy option that employs a precisely engineered device to create an injectable micro-fragmented fat tissue made from your own adipose tissue reserves that can be used to repair injured or damaged tissue and provide cushioning and support as your body heals.”

-Despite the fact that they are not marketing it as stem cell therapy, that hasn’t kept physicians from making the leap on their own.
+Despite the fact that they are not marketing it as Cellular Treatment, that hasn’t kept physicians from making the leap on their own.

 The “selling point” is that it is a simple and far less invasive procedure than a bone marrow aspiration.
 It certainly is.
 I can and have performed this procedure in less than 30 minutes, and patients have little discomfort if any harvesting the fat cells.

-The problem is that this is not the highest level of stem cell therapy!
+The problem is that this is not the highest level of Cellular Treatment!